sighupio/fury-kubernetes-networking/README.md

 <br/>

-**Fury Kubernetes Networking** implements in-cluster networking functionality via Container Network Interface (CNI) for the [Kubernetes Fury Distribution (KFD)][kfd-repo].
+**Kubernetes Fury Networking** implements in-cluster networking functionality for the [Kubernetes Fury Distribution (KFD)][kfd-repo] via Container Network Interface (CNI) plugins.

 If you are new to KFD please refer to the [official documentation][kfd-docs] on how to get started with KFD.

+## Overview

+Kubernetes has adopted the Container Network Interface (CNI) specification for managing network resources on a cluster.

+**Kubernetes Fury Networking**  makes use of CNCF recommended [Project Calico](https://www.projectcalico.org/), open-source networking and network security solution for containers, virtual machines, and bare-metal workloads, to bring networking features to the Kubernetes Fury Distribution.

+Calico deployment consists of a daemon set running on every node (including control-plane nodes) and a controller.

 ## Packages

-Fury Kubernetes Networking provides the following packages:
+Kubernetes Fury Networking provides the following packages:

 |          Package           | Version |                                   Description                                    |
 | -------------------------- | ------- | -------------------------------------------------------------------------------- |